weblabdeusto/weblabdeusto/docs/source/remote_lab_deployment.rst

    :width: 450 px
    :align: center

-From this point, you will be able to register this experiment from the main user interface.
+From this point, you will be able to use this experiment from the main user interface.